 The second half of the XIXth century saw a growing number of Catholic converts who were anxious to create an atmosphere of Italian devotion;

 in addition the number of Italians living in London increased significantly.

 The church was designed by Herbert Gribble, a young architect and a recent convert, who had in mind many Roman churches from which he picked different details; the overall result however is not a patchwork and the Brompton Oratory is both imposing and graceful.
-S. Andrea della Valle is often mentioned as having guided Gribble's project, but the dome has a "Cortonesque" shape which reminds the observer of Pietro da Cortona's SS.
+S. Andrea della Valle is often mentioned as having guided Gribble's project, especially for the interior, but the dome reminds the observer of Pietro da Cortona's SS.
 Luca e Martina.

-Statues of the twelve apostles from Siena Cathedral were relocated in the Oratory; they are a work by Giuseppe Mazzuoli, a scholar of Ercole Ferrata, who often worked with Bernini.
-There are also copies of famous Roman statues: the bronze statue of St. Peter and the moving statue of St. Cecilia.
+Statues of the twelve apostles from the Cathedral of Siena were relocated in the Oratory; they are a work by Giuseppe Mazzuoli, an assistant of Ercole Ferrata, who often worked with Bernini.

-The frequent reference to Memento Mori (remember that you are mortal) was a typical feature of Baroque Rome.
+The frequent reference to Memento Mori (Remember that you will Die) was a typical feature of Baroque Rome.
 In Rome this reminder had often gruesome aspects: in London the reference was much lighter.

 London's Memento Mori:

 (Pulvis et) Umbra Sumus: We are (dust) and shadow (from Horace, Carmina, Book IV, 7, 16)